Skip to content

 158. Commitment to pay a living wage applies to all suplliers?

-The company only commits to minimum wages that apply to all suppliers.
+Only a commitment to paying minimum wage apply to all suppliers.

 • N